explodecomputer/gibandjo.com/part2/4-technical_report/index.md

 			</div>
 			<div class="span6">
 				<h2>Abstract</h2>
 				<p>Following months of discussion ("What even <em>is</em> marriage?") and planning ("What do you actually <em>do</em> at a Jewish-Muslim wedding?"), we hereby declare that we got married.
 The marriage was executed using a modest (by Pakistani standards) / lavish (by American standards) four-stage strategy, which included a civil ceremony in Bristol, a mehndi in Manchester, and a thing in a barn in the Peak District, and a party in Montclair.
 Each event was made possible through the super-human efforts, wisdom, love, and dedication of some very special people.
-We were extremely touched by all of you who were so kind to honour us with your attendance: our friends, our family, people who we knew, people whose existence we were dimly aware of, and Taj's wife's grandmother.
+We were extremely touched by all of you who were so kind to honour us with your attendance: our friends, our family, people who we knew, people whose existence we were dimly aware of, and Dr Taj's wife's grandmother.
 It was a wonderful time, we will remember it always.
 Thank you!</p>
 			</div>
 			<div class="span1">
 			</div>